Grace Kelly’s Wedding

 The Way We Wed: A Global History of Wedding Fashion by Kimberly Chrisman-Campbell

-This comprehensive exploration of matrimonial attire throughout history embraces a wide variety of styles, accessories, and personal narratives from notable figures, such as Princess Diana and Meghan Markle.
-The narrative showcases the evolution of wedding fashion from the Renaissance to today, transcending the traditional white gown to include an array of colors and styles worn by all wedding party members.
-It chronicles the evolution of wedding attire and serves as a tribute to the personal stories these garments tell.
-The cover features Grace’s iconic wedding ensemble, a timeless symbol of bridal elegance that had a significant influence on wedding fashion, reinforcing her place in the annals of style history.
+This book covers wedding fashion throughout history, including various styles, accessories, and personal narratives from notable figures, such as Princess Diana and Meghan Markle.
+The narrative traces wedding fashion evolution from the Renaissance to today, going beyond the traditional white gown to include various colors and styles worn by all wedding party members.
+It chronicles the evolution of wedding attire and the personal stories these garments tell.
+The cover features Grace’s wedding ensemble, a symbol of bridal elegance that influenced wedding fashion.

 Legendary Brides